Vitzual/Vectorio-Development/README.md

 ---

+📌 **Understanding Issue Status**
+Each issue on the project board is assigned a status to show where it stands in the development process:

+- `Todo` – The issue has been acknowledged but work has not started yet.
+- `In Progress` – Development has begun and the issue is actively being worked on.
+- `In Review` – The work is nearly complete and currently undergoing testing or final adjustments.
+- `Committed` – The issue has been completed and is ready for inclusion in the next update

+---

 ## 📢 How to Submit an Issue

 You're welcome to submit ideas, feedback, or bug reports to help shape Vectorio's future.
 To keep things organized, please follow the naming and categorization guide below when creating an issue.